ThatAidenPerson/Chess/README.md

     Halfmove clock: The number of halfmoves since the last capture or pawn advance, used for the fifty-move rule.

     Fullmove number: The number of the full moves.
 It starts at 1 and is incremented after Black's move.

+The UCI notation has 3 fields without seperation and it works as follows:

+    The first chess piece location is described, which for example d2 which in the starting position is the queenside pawn.
+    The second chess piece location is then described, which following the example above would be d4 which would move the queenside pawn forward 2.
+    The third field is for if it is a promotion of a pawn, and if so, what it is promoting to, for example it would be q which is it promoting to a queen.

+    All of this together would show d2d4 for a standard move, and if it was a promotion it would be something like d7d8q.

+    Promotion: noting from above, the third field can be put as any of the types of pieces that you may want, it can be one of r (rook), n (knight), b (bishop) or q (queen).
+It would be put at the end of the uci notation unless no promotion will occur, which then it would not be put down.

+    Castling: If there is a need to castle, when following chess rules you would do e1c1 for queenside, and e1g1 for kingside, it would be different for black's castling as it is on the opposite side of the board.